 Adrienne takes us with her on a journey in the Rocky Mountains in Colorado.
 Within the beautiful setting of this mountain range she had the opportunity to ride horses on trails with tourists as well as roam the wilderness only with a group of pack horses to deliver needed material to trail crews, geological surveyors and wildfire prevention teams.
-Dive into an amazing story about horse riding in Colorado.
+Dive into an amazing story about horseback riding in Colorado.

 Author: Adrienne Rubin

-Land of Friendly Folks
+Colorado – Land of Friendly Folks

 Colorado is known for friendly folks, especially out on the trails.
 Even when you’re struggling to breathe, hiking high above tree line, every single person you pass will say hey, or how’s it going, and you have to stop and catch your breath, panting and wheezing, to say hello back or risk seeming like a schmuck.
 That’s just the way we do it here in Colorado, where I spent several summers working as a rider, wrangler, trail guide, and pack trip leader for a ranch nestled high in the Rocky Mountains.

 It always brings a smile to my face when I say hello on the trail and hikers stop in their tracks.
 Maybe it’s the dozen or so pack horses behind me, or maybe it’s the beer in hand well before noon.
-Maybe it’s the outfit – I look like someone out of an old Western, with owl and hawk feathers tucked into the band of my cowboy hat and traditional leather chinks.
+Maybe it’s the outfit.
+I look like someone out of an old Western, with owl and hawk feathers tucked into the band of my cowboy hat and traditional leather chinks.
 I tip my hat, old-school-style, and carry on my merry way with my train of loyal and dedicated four-footed companions.

-Horse Riding in Colorado
+Horseback Riding in Colorado